-On top of non-eco-friendly wrapping paper, food waste, used Christmas trees, and unwanted gifts, our landfills are also at the mercy of another ghost of Christmas past: used decor.
+‘Tis the season to be jolly.
+Being jolly is at risk when one thinks of the massive amount of overconsumption that the holiday season brings.
+On top of non-recyclable wrapping paper, food waste, used Christmas trees, and unwanted gifts, our landfills are also at the mercy of another ghost of Christmas past: used decor.

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

-Deck The Halls With Our Favorite Sustainable Holiday Decorations
+Our Favorite Sustainable Holiday Decorations

-Now, all that’s left is a handcrafted Christmas tree—which are both reusable AND natural Christmas decorations!—from Welcome To The Woodshop and your couture Christmas is complete.
+Now, all that’s left is a handcrafted Christmas tree (which are both reusable AND natural Christmas decorations) from Welcome To The Woodshop and your couture Christmas is complete.

 Index: Eco-Friendly Christmas Decorations